jan4j/Automatic-Stock-Analysis-Report/README.md

 ### Running the app locally

-First create a virtual environment with conda or venv inside a temp folder, then activate it.
+First create a virtual environment and clone the git repo.
-Clone the git repo, then install the requirements with pip
+Then install the requirements with pip

 ```